-Because community is at the center of Kuluntu’s mission, we think it’s important to share the stories of our community members.
+Because community is at the center of Kuluntu’s mission, we think it’s important to share the stories of our team and community.
 As we evolve, we hope to share more stories.

 Kuluntu’s Beginnings in Cape Town with Stephanie & Warren

 Kuluntu Bakery was born in Cape Town, South Africa in 2018.
 For years, we had a dream to open a women-centered nonprofit bakery.
 After several years of living in New York City, working for nonprofit organizations and high end bakeries, we (Stephanie & Warren) decided to move to South Africa, Warren’s home.

 I (Stephanie) was burnt out from working in toxic kitchen environments with crazy hours, so I decided that it was time to launch Kuluntu.
 During our time in Cape Town, I spent my time learning local recipes and ingredients and teaching bread making classes with several nonprofit organizations.
 We moved back to the Dallas area in July of 2018 and have been baking away ever since!

 Photo by Hunter Folsom Lacey

 Stephanie is a Dallas native who loves baking and creating inclusive spaces of gathering for the community.
 She has a Master’s of Public Service & Administration from Texas A&M where her studies focused on nonprofit management.
 She’s happy to be planting roots in Dallas surrounded by an incredible support system and community.
 Stephanie has worked in restaurants and kitchens since she was in high school, and she’s passionate about women’s issues and creating a safer, more equitable food system for all people.
 Her favorite baked goods (it’s so hard to choose!) are the fig & fennel sourdough and passionfruit kouign amann.